|

 Reed, C.L.
 'Unfaithful', Mother Jones

 (US), Vol. 22.
 No. 6, Nov/Dec.
 1997, pp. 45-55.
+More than 100,000 men worldwide have left

 the priesthood since the 1960s.
 In America, the number of priests has